Nuremberg / May 09, 2023 - May 11, 2023

 We present capacitive micromechanical ultrasonic transducers (CMUT) and piezoelectric microsystems based on aluminum nitride (PMUT).
 In terms of application areas, medical imaging is the main application for CMUT, but this technology also has applications in other fields (including material analysis, non-destructive testing, chemical sensing, etc.).
 Piezoelectric microsystems with aluminum nitride (AlN) have been developed at Fraunhofer ENAS for several years.
 These microsystems have a high energy density that allows a high miniaturization of MEMS and NEMS.
 Thus, costs and energy consumption in the fabrication process of the microsystems can be reduced and the variety of possible applications increases.

-We will also showcase wafer-level packaging, chip-level packaging and integration technologies, and demonstrate parylene-based sensing, flexible printed circuit boards and parylene-based high barrier coatings.
+We will also showcase wafer-level packaging, chip-level packaging and additive technologies for packaging, and demonstrate parylene-based sensing, flexible printed circuit boards and parylene-based high barrier coatings.